Territorial claims in Antarctica: South American involvement

-Upon independence in the early 19th century South American nations based their boundaries upon the uti possidetis iuris principle.
-This meant there was no land without a sovereign.
-Chile and Argentina applied this to Antarctica citing the Inter caetera bull of 1493 and the Treaty of Tordesillas of 1494.
-Argentina and Chile treat these treaties as legal international treaties mediated by the Catholic Church that was in that time a recognized arbiter in these matters.

-This encroachment of foreign powers was a matter of immense disquiet to the nearby South American countries, Argentina and Chile.
-Taking advantage of a European continent plunged into turmoil with the onset of the Second World War, Chile's president, Pedro Aguirre Cerda, declared the establishment of a Chilean Antarctic Territory in areas already claimed by Britain.
+Argentina and Chile have a long history in Antarctica.
+In 1893, when Argentina started issuing whaling, hunting and fishing licenses in Antarctic waters, the Chilean government protested and issued fishing ordinances of its own, with the goal of preventing the indiscriminate exploitation of maritime resources and their potential extinction.
+The Chilean Navy was tasked with stopping clandestine fishing vessels, but their presence proved ineffective.
+In early 1906, the Chilean government granted permits to private business ventures to settle the lands beyond the South Shetland islands, with the goal of establishing a permanent presence in the region and improving Chile's control of the area.
+Argentina protested immediately.

-Argentina has a long history in the area.
-In 1904 the Argentine government began a permanent occupation of one of the Antarctic islands with the purchase of a meteorological station on Laurie Island established in 1903 by Dr William S. Bruce's Scottish National Antarctic Expedition.
-Bruce offered to transfer the station and instruments for the sum of 5.000 pesos, on the condition that the government committed itself to the continuation of the scientific mission.
+Two years before, in 1904, the Argentine government had established a permanent presence in Antarctica with the purchase of a meteorological station on Laurie Island established in 1903 by William S. Bruce's Scottish National Antarctic Expedition.
+Bruce offered to transfer the station and instruments for the sum of 5,000 pesos, on the condition that the government committed itself to the continuation of the scientific mission.
 The Envoy at the British Legation in Argentina, William Haggard, also sent a note to the Argentine Foreign Minister, José A. Terry, ratifying the terms of Bruce's proposition.
 In 1906, Argentina communicated to the international community the establishment of a permanent base in the South Orkney Islands, the Orcadas Base.
 However, Haggard responded by reminding Argentina that the South Orkneys were British.
-The British position was that Argentine personnel were granted permission only for the period of one year.
-The Argentine government entered into negotiations with the British in 1913 over the possible transfer of the island.
+The British position was that Argentine personnel had been granted permission for a period of one year.
+The Argentine government would later enter into negotiations with the British over the possible transfer of the island.
 Although these talks were unsuccessful, Argentina attempted to unilaterally establish its sovereignty with the erection of markers, national flags and other symbols.

+Chile's government didn't completely reject Argentina's protest and negotiations ensued between both countries through most of 1906 and 1907, trying to define the borders of their respective Antarctic claims.
+Chilean diplomats proposed dividing the area in two by tracing a straight line from the South Shetlands towards the South Pole, but the idea was rejected by their Argentine counterparts.
+Both countries eventually decided to define the borders of their respective claims on their own.

+Chile officially established the Chilean Antarctic Territory in November 1940, claiming being the historical inheritor of the Spanish Governorate of Terra Australis of 1539, transferred to the Governorate of Chile in 1555.